jlutteringer/jlutteringer.github.io/Tabletop RPG/Sci-Fi RPG/classes.md

 #### Run and Gun
 * Action: Bonus
 * Endurance: Low
-* Gain the effects of the dash, disengage, and dodge actions.
+* Gain the effects of the dash and disengage actions.
 * Can move after making ranged attacks.
-* Ignore cumbersome property of weapons.

 Commandos are the most mobile and versatile ranged combatants on the battlefield.
 By pushing himself to his limits, the Commando can move at an incredible speed, making lightning strikes and avoiding enemy fire.